 The collaborating state agencies must strive to incorporate adaptation plans when planning or designing agency policies and programs, and they must consider the Strategy when designing, planning, and funding infrastructure projects.

 The Interagency, Multijurisdictional System Improvement Team (Team) was established in 2017 to identify, implement, and report on infrastructure system improvements that achieve certain designated outcomes, including projects that maximize value, minimize overall costs and disturbance to the community, and ensure long-term durability and resilience.

 The Team includes representatives from state infrastructure programs that provide funding for drinking water, wastewater, and stormwater projects.
 The Public Works Board and representatives from the departments of Ecology, Health, and Commerce facilitate the work of this team.

 Updated Integrated Climate Change Response Strategy.

-By September 30, 2024, the Department of Ecology (Ecology) must compile an updated Integrated Climate Change Response Strategy (Strategy), and provide recommendations to the Governor and Legislature on a durable structure for coordinating and implementing the state's Strategy, including a process to prioritize and coordinate state agency funding for climate resilience.
-By September 30, 2024, Ecology must also provide estimated state agency costs for implementing the Strategy, including existing programs and new recommended actions, to the Governor and Legislature.
-These estimated costs should be projected over two, four, and 10-year time frames.
-Ecology must also track funding that is appropriated by the Legislature for implementing the Strategy.
-This information must be included as part of reporting to the Governor's office, every other year starting in 2025.
+The Department of Ecology (Ecology) must compile an updated Integrated Climate Change Response Strategy (Strategy) by July 1, 2024, and provide recommendations to the Governor and Legislature on a durable structure for coordinating and implementing the state's Strategy, including a process to prioritize and coordinate state agency funding for climate resilience.

 Ecology must update the Strategy every four years.